 We hold six Camp Wellstones each year, in different parts of the country.
 Each CW begins on a Friday afternoon and runs through Sunday afternoon.

 Click here to visit our training calendar to see currently scheduled camps.

 Dates and locations for Camp Wellstone 2017 will be confirmed and added to our training calendar on a rolling basis.
-Registration will be open for camps at least 60 days before.
+Application will be open for camps at least 60 days before.
 Other tentative locations for 2017 are Texas, Missouri and North Carolina.